-The results show that aesthetics greatly influence how assistive technologies and their users are perceived.
-Aesthetics seem to have a great influence on how people see and judge users.
-Assistive technologies are often negatively associated with disability, due to their negative symbolic load, thereby making the users' disability more visible.
+The results show that aesthetics greatly influence how assistive technologies and it's users are perceived.
+Aesthetics seems to have great influence on how people see and judge users.
+Assistive technologies are often negatively associated with disability, due to their negative symbolic load thereby making the users disability more visible.